icon-pcs/software-engineer-technical-test/README.md

 ## Instructions

-- Clone this repository (please do not fork, in order to not share your solution with other applicants).
+- Clone this repository (**please do not fork**, in order to not share your solution with other applicants).
 - Implement your solution in `src/Solution.php`.
 Remember, you can add more PHP classes and functions if you want to.
   You can do this in the `src/` directory.
 - Commit your solution.